ako-lang/ako/docs/grammar_basic.md

-# Basic
+# How AKO works?

-The key element of Ako language is to represent algorithm as a succession of separated Commands.
+The key element of **Ako** is to represent algorithm as a succession of separated Commands

 And there is only a really limited set of possible Commands.
 The more commons are:
-* Assign a variable with: `=`
+* Assign an expression result to a variable with: `=`
 * Conditional with: `If`
 * Loop with: `For`
 * Execute a task with: `@`